mph-/lcapy/doc/tutorials.rst

    >>> Vn = b.C.V.n
    >>> Vn
-    2⋅√R⋅√T⋅╲╱ k_b
+    2⋅√R⋅√T⋅╲╱ k_B
    ─────────────────
       ______________
      ╱  2  2  2
    ╲╱  C ⋅R ⋅ω  + 1

 Note, this is the (one-sided) amplitude spectral density with units of volts per root hertz.
-Here `T` is the absolute temperature in degrees kelvin, `k_b` is Boltzmann's constant, and :math:`\omega` is the angular frequency.
+Here `T` is the absolute temperature in degrees kelvin, `k_B` is Boltzmann's constant, and :math:`\omega` is the angular frequency.
 The expression can be made a function of linear frequency using:

    >>> Vn(f)
-   2⋅√R⋅√T⋅╲╱ k_b
+   2⋅√R⋅√T⋅╲╱ k_B
    ──────────────────────
       ___________________
      ╱    2  2  2  2